INTRO

 Polyglot on purpose

-Scout and Design are Python — `httpx`, `pydantic`, `structlog`.
-Listing and Ledger are TypeScript — `Zod` for schemas, `Bottleneck` for rate-limited Etsy calls.
-The shared schema is the contract; the polyglot is the optimization.
-Each language has its own client library in the monorepo (`packages/shared_py` for Python agents, `packages/shared` for TypeScript) that wraps Supabase access, Etsy auth refresh, and Slack/email notifications.
+Scout and Design are Python, using `httpx`, `pydantic`, and `structlog`.
+Listing and Ledger are TypeScript, using `Zod` for schemas and `Bottleneck` for rate-limited Etsy calls.
+The shared schema is the contract that lets them differ.
+Each language has its own client library in the monorepo, `packages/shared_py` for the Python agents and `packages/shared` for TypeScript, wrapping Supabase access, Etsy auth refresh, and Slack and email notifications.

-That's heresy in some shops, but the right tool actually wins: Python's data and AI tooling for the LLM-heavy upstream stages, TypeScript's runtime safety and async-API ergonomics for the money-touching downstream stages.
+Splitting languages earns its keep here: Python's data and AI tooling for the LLM-heavy upstream stages, and TypeScript's type safety and async ergonomics for the money-touching downstream ones.
 CI typechecks both stacks and runs an end-to-end test that drives a single trend brief through all four agents against fixture data.

 SECTION